 Although neon codec works best but for new users who don’t know their device architecture should try an All-in-one codec pack.
 It will automatically install all the Codec as per your device specification.
 After installation, you would be able to play videos with DTS audio, AC3, or EAC3 audio without any issues.

 Here we share everything about MX player Custom Codec Download, Install, or to change the Codec.
-If you follow the guide, you can play all types of videos on MX Player without any issue if you have any question comment below.
+If you follow the guide, you can play all types of videos on MX Player without any issue if you have any questions comment below.